 The aim of this article is to show how thinking about the educative reality has progressed from 1969 to 1987.
-The following will be indicated:
+The following is indicated:

-- 1.1 How more essences and structures of the pedagogic situation gradually were noticed by continually asking relevant questions in order to then seek answers that are true to reality. - 1.2 Fundamental Pedagogics qualifies as a philosophical discipline and therefore inquires about possible preconditions.
-Since educating is an exclusively human event there is an inquiry into the anthropological preconditions for it to occur, but then an anthropology that has ontological status. - 1.3 The concepts "categories" and "criteria" especially have been prominent in the literature since 1968 but sufficiently clear formulations and explications were absent.
-Purposive work was directed to this and now these two concepts function effectively in pedagogic thinking. - 1.4 A meaningful development of phenomenology had occurred because there was a movement from a merely phenomenological approach to a phenomenological method with clearly functional steps of particular significance for designing research programs and having a satisfactory placement within a philosophy of life framework.
+- 1.1 How more essences and structures of the pedagogic situation are gradually noticed by continually asking relevant questions to then seek answers which are true to reality. - 1.2 Fundamental Pedagogics qualifies as a philosophical discipline and, therefore, enquires about possible preconditions.
+Since educating is an exclusively human event, there is an enquiry into the anthropological preconditions for it to occur, but then, an anthropology which has ontological status. - 1.3 The concepts "categories" and "criteria" especially have been prominent in the literature since 1968, but sufficiently clear formulations and explications are absent.
+Purposive work is directed to this, and now these two concepts function effectively in pedagogical thinking. - 1.4 A meaningful development of phenomenology has occurred because there is a movement from a merely phenomenological approach to a phenomenological method, with clearly functional steps of particular significance for designing research programs and having a satisfactory placement within a philosophy of life framework.